gilramir/gren-i18next/README.md

-# gren i18next - Load and use JSON translations files at runtime
+# gren i18next - Load and use translations at runtime

 Functions for working with dynamically loaded translations in Gren.